nilanjan1/exercise/README.md

 ![](http://i.imgur.com/4nVSPDO.jpg)

 This script supports many command line arguments.
-But you can set them in the configrc file as well.
+But you can set them in the configrc file as well (command line parameters will have precedence over the values set in configrc).
 To list all available options run

 	#./create_vm.sh -h

 It provides function to open the vm console while installation.
 There are two options vnc and virt-manager.
 For virt-manager to open a window you need to have a X server running in your host system.